Hossein Kaebi

-Hossein Kaebi (حسین کعبی, born September 23, 1985) is a retired Iranian footballer who last played for Sepidrood and Perspolis among other clubs in Persian Gulf Pro League.
+Hossein Kaebi (حسین کعبی, born 23 September 1985) is an Iranian former professional footballer who last played for Sepidrood and Perspolis among other clubs in Persian Gulf Pro League.

 Club career

 Kaebi started his football in Esteghlal Ahvaz F.C. youth academy, before moving to Foolad.
 It was in this club that Croatian coach Vinko Begović quickly discovered him and soon he was in the first team line-up despite his tender young age.
 He was selected for the U17 team that played in the AFC U-17 Championship 2000.
 He was also selected for the national team soon after the Asian Championship.
 Kaebi started getting attention from European clubs at an early age and went on a 3-week trial at Wolverhampton Wanderers in 2003.

-He was part of the Team that won the Iran's Premier Football League on 2004 with Foolad for first time.
+He was part of the Team that won Iran's Premier Football League in 2004 with Foolad for the first time.

 Kaebi disappointed many when he signed for UAE club Emirates.
 Kaebi signed a contract with Persepolis F.C. on 25 February 2007 on a 6-month deal.

 On 5 July 2007, he signed a two-year deal with Leicester City for an undisclosed fee, making his debut as a substitute in a 4–1 win over Watford on 25 August.
 Kaebi used a translator to speak for him during his time at Leicester City as he could not speak English.
 He was relegated to the reserve squad following the sacking of Martin Allen on 29 August.

 Kaebi revealed on 19 September that he was settling in well with the club and was eager to show his talent to the fans.
 But on 15 October, he told the Leicester Mercury that he was frustrated at being left in the reserve squad.
 This left many Iranian fans to question the club's decision to leave an international footballer out of the first team setup.
 Kaebi later declared to Sky Sports that if his "time on the bench continues then" he would consider leaving Leicester.

 He finally made his long-awaited start on 11 December in a 3–1 defeat to Ipswich Town on 11 December 2007.
 He was however transfer listed by then-manager Ian Holloway on 23 December, eight days after featuring in a 2–0 defeat to Hull City, his last ever appearance for the club.
 He was released by mutual consent on 4 February 2008, after he failed to secure a move from Leicester when the January transfer window closed.